Toco: History

 In 1830, the Catholic Church made Toco a parish and dedicated the newly built Our Lady of the Assumption Church at Mission Village to it.
 The Capuchins had established the first church in the area.

 In 1849, Lord Harris was responsible for creating ward boundaries.
 Toco was also one of the earliest villages to receive schools under the ward system as early as 1862.
 Despite the supposed functionality of the ward system, residents of the area had refused to pay ward rates for developmental purposes and so by 1852, approximately 64 Toco estates were put up for sale.
 This and other factors could have contributed to the sparse population of the area.

 However, by 1881, the population of Toco grew due to the popularity of the cocoa and coffee industry and the influx of workers from Tobago.
 In fact, at one point in time, Toco was mainly populated by people from the island of Tobago.

 By 1930, the first road into Toco linking it with Sangre Grande was built ending the dependence on the round island ferry service and the influx of people from Tobago into the area.

 Today, Toco remains sparsely populated, although the numbers have grown since the olden days.
 In 1980, census reports indicate that the population was about 1311.
 The villagers of Toco are often very friendly.

 With its serene atmosphere and picturesque beaches, Toco remains one of the most popular surfing and vacationing spots in Trinidad and Tobago though it is not celebrated as much as other parts of Trinidad such as Maracas and Las Cuevas.

 In Toco, there are several coconut estates some of which still remain.
-The Baldeosingh family owns one of the largest in the area.
 Toco is considered to be a fishing village.
 Locals can get an education at Toco Secondary formerly Toco Composite, Toco Roman Catholic School and Toco Anglican School.

+Politics

+For elections to the Parliament of Trinidad and Tobago, the village is part of the Toco/Sangre Grande parliamentary constituency.